Anon0511/docker-rclone/README.md

 ### Pipeline

-This container is built automatically with a pipeline on a weekly schedule using alpine:latest and newest official Release of rclone!
+This container is built automatically with a pipeline on a weekly schedule using alpine:latest and a custom Release of rclone!

 ## Usage